-In 2000, the Romanian Government made a concession agreement with OMV Petrom and ExxonMobil to explore and develop the Neptun Deep natural gas perimeter in the Black Sea until 2030.
-The government extended the agreement until 2045 in January 2019.
+In 2000, the Romanian government made a concession agreement with OMV Petrom, an integrated energy company based in Romania, and ExxonMobil, an oil and gas company based in the US, to explore and develop the Neptun Deep natural gas perimeter in the Black Sea until 2030.

 The Neptun Deep project lies in the Neptun Block, which spans approximately 7,500km² of the deep-water region of the Black Sea.
 The Neptun Deep natural gas perimeter extends across 9,900km² in the Black Sea.